aleppax/upyftsconf/README.md

 # uPyftsConf
 micropython Far Too Simple Config File

-a simplicistic way of storing configuration data for projects written in micropython. (single file, 74 sloc)
+a simplicistic way of storing configuration data for projects written in micropython. (single file, 92 lines of code)

 ## How it works
 copy the file config.py where you like inside your project, import it.